LibraryCarpentry/library-python/_episodes/01-starting-with-data.md

 ~~~
 {: .output}

-The *groupby* command is powerful in that it allows us to quickly generate
+The `groupby` command is powerful in that it allows us to quickly generate
 summary stats.

 > ## Challenge
 >
-> 1. How many articles are written in for each ISSNs?
+> 1. How many articles are published in each publication?
 > 2. What happens when you group by two columns using the following syntax and
 >    then grab mean values:
 >
 > ~~~
 > byMultiple = articles_df.groupby(['LanguageId', 'ISSNs'])